 A debtor or trustee is responsible for service of a proof of claim filed pursuant to F.R.B.P.
-3004. filing a proof of claim in the name of a creditor under F.R.B.P.
-3004 must file an original and serve a copy on the creditor.
+3004.

 Rule 3005-1 Filing of Proofs of Claim by Co-Debtor.

 A co-debtor filing a proof of claim in the name of a creditor under F.R.B.P.
 3005 must file an original and serve a copy on the creditor, any co-debtors, and the debtor.